What are electricity rebates?

 Eligibility requirements

-- Must meet the scheme’s eligibility criteria plus Brighte’s lending criteria including a free one-hour live workshop.
+- Must meet the scheme’s eligibility criteria plus Brighte’s lending criteria, including a free one-hour live workshop.

 Source: Sustainable Household Scheme, ACT Government.
-Accurate as of August 2025.
+Accurate as of January 2026.

 Access to Electric Program